VJakoby/PRS/README.md

 ## ➕ Adding New Sources

 All searchable content is defined in `sources.json`.
+Either online sources or offline sources(primarily .md markdown files focused)

 ### Steps

 1. Open `sources.json`
-2. Add a new source object
+2. Add a new online/offline source object
 3. Run the indexer
-4. Restart the server
+5. Restart the server

 ---